Configuring Data Warehouse and Dashboards binding settings in Management API#

 If you have generated your API key in the Adverity user interface, replace Token with Bearer in the Authorization header.

-Discovering available settings#
+Discovering available Data Warehouse settings#

 To see all configurable fields, their accepted values, and help text before creating or updating a binding, send an OPTIONS request.